RileyBell0/journal-rust-backend/README.md

 To connect to the Database, run `sudo -u postgres psql <your db's name (probably rust)>`

+If you ever need to dump the schema, run `pg_dump --schema-only rust > schema.sql`

 #### Mac
 I'd reccomend downloading [postgresapp](https://postgresapp.com/), at least that's what I use, but really, download whatever you want